 Here is what Mort Cooper of the CCA had to say:

 First of all, we need to prepare our children with the proper equipment.
 For the first-timers and real little people, most of what they need may already be in their clothes closet, so additional purchases are not necessary.
 Warm clothing is a given; stretchy pant wear, sweater or jacket, gloves or mitts.
 Actual curling shoes are not necessary, if you can even find the sizes small enough.
 Who wants to spend the money on sport specific equipment anyway, until the interest and commitment to the sport as be determined.

-The curling club will be supplying ‘step on sliders’ or sliding tape for the kids.
+The curling club will be supplying ‘slip on sliders’.
 Clean rubber soled running shoes will act as double grippers for the kids to move upon the ice surface.
 Be sure that the shoes do in fact have rubber soles, for some runners have plastic elements in the mixture of the sole.
 When these soles become cold, they become very slippery…. so be aware!
 A simple test is to press your finger nail into the sole; if your nail does not easily flex the sole, then it is not rubber…. polymers will make the sole stiff and not as pliable as rubber.

-In my experience, cross-country ski mitts make great curling mitts for kids, particularly those with a leather outer layer (great for gripping a curling broom) and a wool-or-cotton inner layer for warmth.
-Wool mitts, such as the ubiquitous 2010 red Canadian Olympic mitts, don’t work well since they’re too slippery on broom handles.
+Cross-country ski mitts make great curling mitts for kids, particularly those with a leather outer layer (great for gripping a curling broom) and a wool-or-cotton inner layer for warmth.
+Wool mitts, such as the red Canadian Olympic mitts, don’t work well since they’re too slippery on broom handles.